Your team has put a lot of hard work into developing the best SaaS platform possible.

 This is true if you’re using paid ads on social media, focusing on organic traffic, or using a team of salespeople to directly reach out to potential customers.

-Anytime you’re marketing your SaaS product, you need to directly address your customer’s pain points and how your software solves this issue.
+Anytime you’re marketing your SaaS product, you need to directly address your customer’s pain points and how your software solves these issues.

 If your niche is incredibly competitive, your advertising campaigns need to highlight the features that make you better than the alternative choice.